NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 ..
 [Patsialis2021]
 	Patsialis, D., and A. A. Taflanidis.
-"Multi-fidelity Monte Carlo for seismic risk assessment applications." *Structural Safety* 93 (2021): 102129.
+(2021).
+Multi-fidelity Monte Carlo for seismic risk assessment applications. *Structural Safety* 93 (2021): 102129.

 ..
 [Peherstorfer2016]
- 	Peherstorfer, B., Willcox, K., Gunzburger, M. Optimal model management for multifidelity Monte Carlo estimation. *SIAM Journal on Scientific Computing* (2016); 38:A3163-A94.
+ 	Peherstorfer, B., Willcox, K., Gunzburger, M. (2016).
+Optimal model management for multifidelity Monte Carlo estimation. *SIAM Journal on Scientific Computing*38:A3163-A94.